Teen Animal Care Volunteer Program

 Who

-16 to 18 year-olds currently enrolled in high school
+Teens ages 16–18 who are currently enrolled in high school

 What

-Teens will choose to work in either the kennels or cattery during their 12-week session.
+• Teens will choose to work in either the kennels or cattery during their 12-week session.
 Volunteer work will be performed at the shelter for a scheduled shift of 3 hours per week on their assigned day of the week.
 We expect teens to do the job assigned to them, which is predominantly helping to keep the dog or cat cages and kennels clean.
 Complacency is not an option.

-Each 12-week session is limited to 20 teens and positions are granted on a first-come, first-served basis.
+• Each 12-week session is limited to 20 teens and positions are granted on a first-come, first-served basis.
 Teens are limited to one session per calendar year.

 • Teens must be 16 years old, and no older than 18 years old, by their session’s start date.
+If the teen does not meet the age requirement, the payment will be forfeited.

 • Teens must be actively attending high school.